christieli8/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

 >> Lists and tuples are both structures in Python.
-Lists are mutable while tuples are not.
+Tuples are immutable, and usually contain a heterogeneous sequence of elements that are accessed via unpacking or indexing.
+Lists are mutable, and their elements are usually homogeneous and are accessed by iterating over the list.
 Tuples will work as keys in dictionaries because of their immutability.

 ---